-Two Italian music industry representative bodies, FIMI and AFI, which were rivals until a few months ago, have signed a federation agreement October 7 which will subsequently lead to a merger.
-The new organization will be called "Federazione Sistema Musica Italia," or the "Italy Music System Federation."
+MILAN — Two Italian music industry representative bodies, FIMI and AFI, which were rivals until a few months ago, have signed a federation agreement Oct.
+7 which will subsequently lead to a merger.
+The new organization will be called “Federazione Sistema Musica Italia,” or the “Italy Music System Federation.”

 In a joint statement FIMI and AFI declare that the federation agreement is designed to “join forces at a moment of transformation for the music industry.”

-PMI met for the first time October 7 with the country's collecting society SIAE in the Society's Rome offices.
-"We presented ourselves to SIAE and asked to be given the same recognition as Italy's other representative bodies and this request was greeted positively," PMI president Mario Limongelli, who met with SIAE director-general Angelo Della Valle, tells Billboard.
+PMI met for the first time Oct.
+7 with the country’s collecting society SIAE in the Society’s Rome offices.
+“We presented ourselves to SIAE and asked to be given the same recognition as Italy’s other representative bodies and this request was greeted positively,” PMI President Mario Limongelli, who met with SIAE Director General Angelo Della Valle, tells ELW.